 The 10 Best Manual Weeders

 This wiki has been updated 37 times since it was first published in January of 2016.
 If you prefer to not use harmful chemicals and herbicides in your garden, here's a selection of manual weeders to help you keep your lawn, flower beds, and vegetable rows clear of pesky intruders.
 We've included a range of sizes and styles to choose from, including handheld models good for delicate work and heavy-duty options suitable for ripping out larger problem areas.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes